 Tom is a world-leading expert in the systems neurobiology of brain disorders and developing new paradigms for CNS drug discovery and development.
 His research teams have produced 13 experimental drugs advancing through all stages of clinical development.
 At Eli Lilly, his leadership roles included novel technology partnerships, strategic reorganization of Discovery Biology and implementing innovative research approaches across neuroscience, oncology and endocrine therapeutic areas.

 As an executive leader at Sepracor/Sunovion, he pioneered a target-agnostic approach to CNS drug discovery and development that incorporated improved small molecule libraries, phenotypic screening, informatics and brain imaging as translational medicine biomarkers.
-These efforts resulted in numerous discovery programs and clinical drugs with new modes-of-action and differentiation from existing CNS drug classes.
+These efforts resulted in numerous discovery programs and clinical drugs with new modes-of-action and differentiation from existing CNS drug classes including SEP-363856, a novel psychotropic agent for the treatment of patients with schizophrenia.
 Tom co-founded Blue Oak Pharmaceuticals with Kerry Spear in order to further advance this research paradigm and discover the next generation of drugs for brain disorders.

 Kerry L. Spear, Ph.D.